for patients, friends and relatives

 The images may be useful in diagnosing illness or in helping your doctor plan appropriate treatment for you.

-The MRI scanner is a long open-ended tube surrounded by a large circular magnet, and the couch is about 1.5 metres or six feet long.
+The MRI scanner is a long, open-ended tube surrounded by a large circular magnet, and the couch is about 1.5 metres (5') long.
 You will need to be able to lie on your back on the scanning couch, which will move into the tube.

 Your appointment letter tells you how to prepare for your scan.
 Please read it carefully and follow the instructions.